 We do this together so that we can be together.

 Click here to register your acknowledgment of this pledge and the Knox College policies you are agreeing to uphold.
-This acknowledgement is due no later than August 24.
 (To complete the acknowledgment, sign into Google forms using the same email address and password used to access my.knox.edu.)

 1Students who are unable to wear a mask or face covering due to a documented health issue should contact Disability Support Services for guidance.
 Employees who are unable to wear a mask due to a documented health issue should complete a Face Covering Accommodation Form.